numtide/nix-vm-test/doc/getting-started.md

 To follow this tutorial, you'll need:

 1. A **Linux** system with Nix installed on top of it.
 See [this page](https://zero-to-nix.com/start/install) to see how to install Nix on your system.
-2. Enabling the hardware KVM acceleration on your system.
+2. Hardware KVM acceleration enabled on your system.
 Without hardware acceleration, the VM tests will likely be unbearably slow to run.
 This is usually done on your computer through UEFI menu settings.

-You can check the hardware-accelerated KVM support using:
+You can check whether you have hardware-accelerated KVM support using the following command:

 ```sh
 $ LC_ALL=C.UTF-8 lscpu | grep Virtualization